eProsima/vulcanexus/docs/rst/tutorials/cloud/edge_edge_repeater_cloud/edge_edge_repeater_cloud.rst

     *Turtlesim* is a ROS 2 application, first developed for ROS, aimed at teaching the basic concepts of ROS 2 such as publish/subscribe, services and actions.
     The edge robot will then be a ``turtlesim_node``, which is a simulator of a robot making use of these communication methods.

-#.  **ROS 2 Device Controller**.
+#.  **ROS 2 Controller**.
-    This is a ROS 2 application that sends commands to the edge robot.
     A basic C++ application has been developed for this tutorial that sends publications under the topic on which the ``turtlesim_node`` listens.
+    It has been developed a basic C++ application for this tutorial that sends publications on the topic that the ``turtlesim_node`` listens.
     By means of these publications (commands) from the controller, and the feedback information that the controller receives from the ``turtlesim_node``, it is possible to control this node automatically without the need for user intervention which facilitates the deployment of the scenario at hand.
     The key feature of the *DDS Router* is that it is easy to configure, allowing to connect different networks with ROS 2 applications without requiring to apply any changes to the developer's software or applications.

 #.  **ROS 2 Router / DDS Router**.